StackZero

 Conclusion

-In conclusion, you learn how to crack Cesar’s cipher with Python in a picoCTF challenge and I guess you found it a fun and exciting way to learn about cryptography!
+In conclusion, you learned how to crack Cesar’s cipher with Python in a picoCTF challenge and I guess you found it a fun and exciting way to learn about cryptography!

 By understanding the basics of the Cesar cipher and using a simple brute-force approach, you’ll be able to tackle and solve this challenge with confidence.